WriteSpeakCode/own-expertise-2014/coding.md

 Step 5: Check-in & Feedback (5 min)
 -----------------------
 - How did finding issues & project setup go?
-- Let's also take this time to share what we did with each other: https://pad.riseup.net/p/WSC2014
+- Let's also take this time to share what we did with each other

 What to do after today?
 -----------------------